LordDemonos/Quarm.Guide/wiki/epics/monk.md

 ![Rathe-Mountains-Map-1.jpg](/assets/images/epics/monk/Rathe-Mountains-Map-1.jpg)
 ![Brother-Zephyl-1.jpg](/assets/images/epics/monk/Brother-Zephyl-1.jpg)

-You can also get the robe from [Brother Qwinn](https://www.pqdi.cc/npc/14054), who spawns in [South Karana]([South Karana](https://www.pqdi.cc/zone/14)).
+You can also get the robe from [Brother Qwinn](https://www.pqdi.cc/npc/14054), who spawns in [South Karana](https://www.pqdi.cc/zone/14).
 He can spawn anywhere on the West side of the zone.
 He mostly spawns near the Splitpaw area somewhere.
 A tracker is not mandatory, but makes things substantially easier.
 He may have a specific PH, but nothing that I have seen is proven.
 I have farmed the robe 7 or 8 times, and find its best to just kill everything in the red box, specifically mobs that run north to south.
 He is a Rare Spawn, and just as [Brother Zephyl](https://www.pqdi.cc/npc/50321), the robe does not always drop.
 He will be wearing a red robe when he has it.
 Otherwise he will have a Wu's Tunic graphic.
 Expect to spend some time getting this robe regardless of which Brother you choose to camp.

 ![South-Karana-Map-Monk-1.0.jpg](/assets/images/epics/monk/South-Karana-Map-Monk-1.0.jpg)
 ![Brother-Qwinn.jpg](/assets/images/epics/monk/Brother-Qwinn.jpg)